Two-stage superconductivity in the Hatsugai-Kohmoto-BCS model

-In this work, we study the HK-BCS model in the regime of weak and intermediate pairing strength, which is complementary to the strong pairing limit studied in Ref.~\cite{Zhao2022}.
+To get an intuitive picture on how the superconductivity forms in the HK-BCS model at finite temperatures, in this work, we study it in the regimes of weak and intermediate pairing strengths, which is complementary to the strong pairing limit studied in Ref.~\cite{Zhao2022}.
 We calculate the binding energy of a Cooper pair, and study the phase diagram.
 Unexpectedly, we find that the system undergoes a ``two-stage" process as temperature decreases.
 As illustrated in Fig.~\ref{fig1}, in addition to a first-order superconducting transition at $T_{\rm c}$, the superconducting order parameter $\Delta(T)$ has a jump to a larger value at a lower temperature $T_{\rm c}^{\prime}\left(< T_{\rm c}\right)$, accompanying with a sudden drop in entropy.
 The underlying physics is interpreted in accordance with the pairing function and the entropy release in momentum space, and the nature of discontinuity in the SC order parameter and entropy as a function of temperature is analyzed in the Ginzburg-Landau theory.

-{\bf HK model revisit.} The Hatsugai-Kohomoto model~\cite{Hatsugai1992} describes strongly correlated electrons with momentum-space on-site interaction.
+{\bf HK model revisit.} The Hatsugai-Kohmoto model~\cite{Hatsugai1992} describes strongly correlated electrons with momentum-space on-site interaction.
 The Hamiltonian takes a form of

 where $c^{\dagger}_{\bf{k},\sigma}$ ($c_{\bf{k},\sigma}$) creates (annihilates) a fermion at momentum $\bf{k}$ with spin $\sigma=\uparrow,\downarrow$, and $n_{\bf{k}\sigma}=c^{\dagger}_{\bf{k},\sigma}c_{\bf{k},\sigma}$ relates to its density distribution. $\epsilon_{\bf{k}}=-2t(\cos k_x +\cos k_y)$ is the single-particle energy dispersion and $\mu$ is the chemical potential, in which $t$ is the hopping integral.
 Without loss of generality, we set $t=1$ as the energy unit hereafter. $U>0$ represents an on-site repulsion in the momentum space.
 The locality of the interaction allows us to factorize the huge Hilbert space into the direct product of the $\bf{k}$-subspace that is spanned by the basis $\{|0\rangle,c^{\dagger}_{\bf{k},\uparrow}|0\rangle,c^{\dagger}_{\bf{k},\downarrow}|0\rangle,c^{\dagger}_{\bf{k},\uparrow}c^{\dagger}_{\bf{k},\downarrow}|0\rangle\}$, making this model exactly solvable.